A step-by-step procedure on how to generate QR code for an e-invoice

 Applicability of QR Code on B2B Invoices

-Regarding B2B invoices, the invoice registration portal will produce the e-invoicing QR code based on the e-invoice details reported or submitted to the portal.
-It follows that, in the case of B2B invoices, the registered person who must abide by the e-invoicing regulations will automatically receive produced QR code from the Invoice Registration Portal.
+When it comes to business-to-business (B2B) invoices, the QR code for e-invoicing will be generated by the invoice registration portal using the details of the e-invoice that were reported or submitted to the portal.
+This means that the person who is registered to follow the e-invoicing rules will automatically receive the QR code from the Invoice Registration Portal.

 Applicability of QR Code on B2C Invoices